wbamberg/idl-reference/docs/nsIBackgroundFileSaver.md

 If an input/output error occurs with the specified file, the save operation
 fails.
 Failure is notified asynchronously through the observer.

-@param aTarget
-       New output file to be written.
-@param aKeepPartial
-       Indicates whether aFile should be kept as partially completed,
-       rather than deleted, if the operation fails or is canceled.
-This is
-       generally set for downloads that use temporary ".part" files.

 #### Parameters ####